Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 We say that an ordered pair $(v,w)$ (or an edge $v\rightarrow w$) is \emph{implied by transitivity} in $\D$ if $v\in\an_\D(w)\setminus(\{w\}\cup\pa_\D(w))$.
 The set of \emph{maximal ancestors} of $A$ in $\D$, denoted $\ma_\D(A)$, is the set of all $v\in \an_\D(A)$ for which $\an_\D(v) = \{v\}$.
 A node $v\in V$ is called a \emph{source} node of $\D$ if $\pa_\D(v) = \emptyset$.
 It follows that $\ma_\D(V)$ is the collection of all source nodes in $\D$.
 We say an ordered pair $(v,w)$ (or an edge $v\rightarrow w$) is \emph{partially weakly covered} if $\ma_\D(v)\subseteq\ma_\D(w)$, $v\notin\an_\D(w)$, $w\notin\an_\D(v)$ and $\pa_\D(v) \neq \emptyset$.
 When the DAG $\D$ is understood from context, we simply write $\ma(A)$ for $\ma_\D(A)$.
 The following gives an example of the various definitions presented thus far.

 \begin{ex} Let $\D$ and $\D'$ be two DAGs as shown in Figure~\ref{figure:2 DAGs}.
 In $\D$, $\pa_\D(4) = \{1,3\}$ and $\an_\D(4) = \{1,2,3,4\}$.
-Thus, the ordered pair $(2,4)$ is implied by transitivity.
-The vertices $1$ and $2$ are source nodes in both $\D$ and $\D^\prime$ because their respective parent sets in these graphs are both empty.
-Observe that, in both graphs, $1$ and $2$ are the only pair of vertices that are $d$-separated given $\emptyset$, as there is no trek connecting $1$ and $2$ but every other pair of nodes is connected by a trek.
-This gives us that $\D$ and $\D'$ have the same unconditional dependence graph $\mathcal{U}$ and hence, they belong to the same UEC.
+The ordered pair $(2,4)$ is implied by transitivity.
+Vertices $1$ and $2$ are source nodes in both $\D$ and $\D^\prime$.
+In both graphs, $1$ and $2$ are the only vertices $d$-separated given $\emptyset$, as there is no trek connecting $1$ and $2$ but one exists between all other pairs.
+Hence, $\D$ and $\D'$ have the same unconditional dependence graph $\mathcal{U}$ and belong to the same UEC.
 The graph $\U$ is the undirected graph on node set $[4]$ in which the only missing edge is $1 \mathdash 2$.
-The absence of this single edge indicates that $1$ and $2$ must be the source nodes in any DAG in the UEC and hence are ideal candidates for targeting under interventional experiments.
+The absence of this single edge indicates that $1$ and $2$ must be the source nodes in any DAG in the UEC.

 \end{ex}